-by Tero Heinonen, CEO
+by Tero Heinonen, Founder

 Palo Alto, California, Dec.
 12, 2016 — When I heard about the FAA’s Part 107 drone regulations, I knew immediately they would profoundly accelerate innovation.
 These regulations, implemented in August, allowed businesses to fly drones under limited conditions and apply for certain restrictions to be waived to enable flights of greater scope.

 Most waiver applications have been filed for beyond visual line of sight (BVLOS) flights and night flights — both vital to the delivery, utility, security and construction industries.
 By the end of October, the FAA had processed 6 percent and approved roughly 2.5 percent of the waiver applications, causing some to express concerns.
 But while others may be anxious, I believe that this is the beginning of a productive partnership between the FAA, industry and the American people.

 I know this because my drone service company, Sharper Shape, originally went through the same regulatory process in Finland.
 We were on the ground floor of the industry, forging strong relationships with Finnish officials and political leaders like Prime Minister Juha Sipilä and demonstrating the immense economic potential of drones in the utility space.

 Out of these efforts, Sharper Shape was the first UAV company in Europe to be granted commercial scale permission to fly BVLOS drones, weighing up to 55 lbs., for utility asset inspections.
 And, in September 2015 we completed our first BVLOS delivery flight demonstration in urban downtown Helsinki.